peixetlift/Peixetlift.github.io/_posts/2021-07-25-Command-Line-Rainbow.md

 print $1 if $_ =~ /Columns:\s*(\d\d*)/;
 ```
 * * *
-In this piece of code, I'm telling the program to print the line it is reading only if it matches the pattern `/Columns:\s*(\d\d*)/`, which can be explained by looking at each part :
+In this piece of code, I'm telling the program to print the extracted pattern only if the line it is reading matches the full pattern `/Columns:\s*(\d\d*)/`, which can be explained by looking at each part :
 * `Columns:` is simply the exact string that will match
 * `\s*` means 0 or more occurrences of a blank space, tab, etc. (`\s` is the character and `*` is for saying "0 or more times the preceding expression")
 * `\d\d*` means one digit, and then zero or more digts after that.